Are there any required subjects?

 Are there any preferred subjects or subject combinations?

 Useful subjects include those that indicate you will be able to develop and present arguments effectively, as in many of the humanities subjects.
-Also, subjects that show you can understand the scientific and mathematical basic of psychology would be very helpful; candidates who have studied Biology or Mathematics may be at an advantage.
+Also, subjects that show you can understand the scientific and mathematical basic of psychology would be very helpful.
+Candidates who have studied Biology or Mathematics may be at an advantage.
+Of those who applied to PBS in the last two admissions rounds, 54% applied with A-Level Biology with 60% of offers made to applicants with that A-Level.
+Similarly, 50% of all applicants had studied A-Level Maths or A-Level Further Maths with 57% of all offers made to applicants with one or both of those two subjects.

 How should I write my personal statement?